-- 1. the selected target hardware
+1. the selected target hardware

-- 2. the selected template
+2. the selected template

-- 3. additional packages
+3. additional packages

-- 4. removed packages
+4. removed packages

-- 5. the selected version of packages where this is not the most recent version
+5. the selected version of packages where this is not the most recent version capability.

-6. conflicts in the current configuration resolve Resolves conflicts identified in the current eCos configuration by invoking an inference capability.
 Resolved conflicts are reported, but not all conflicts may be resolvable.
+This command will be used typically following manual editing of the configuration.

+6. conflicts in the current configuration

-This command will be used typically following manual editing of the configuration. export <file></file> Exports a minimal eCos configuration save file with the specified name.
-This file con- tains only those options which do not have their default value.
-Such files are used typi- cally to transfer option values from one configuration to another. import <file></file> Imports a minimal eCos configuration save file with the specified name.
-The values of those options specified in the file are applied to the current configuration. tree Generates a build tree based on the current eCos configuration.
-This command will be used typically just before building eCos.Normally a build tree can only be generated if if the configuration has no unresolved conflicts, butignore-errors can be used to override this. get_comment User comments within eCos configurations are not preserved when modified with the configtool or ecosconfig .
+Resolves conflicts identified in the current eCos configuration by invoking an inference export <file> Exports a minimal eCos configuration save file with the specified name.
+This file contains only those options which do not have their default value.
+Such files are used typically to transfer option values from one configuration to another.

+import <file> Imports a minimal eCos configuration save file with the specified name.
+The values of those options specified in the file are applied to the current configuration.

+tree Generates a build tree based on the current eCos configuration.
+This command will be used typically just before building eCos.
+Normally a build tree can only be generated if if the configuration has no unresolved conflicts, but --ignore-errors can be used to override this.

+resolve

+get_commentUser comments within eCos configurations are not preserved when modified with the configtool or ecosconfig.
 However, from eCosPro version 4.0 and above, the eCos Configuration file (normal prefix <.ecc>) the eCos Configuration file can contain user comments.
 The are located at the top of the Configuration file and can be fetched with this command.
 For example, both tools use User comments to store additional matedata information such as the name of the eCosPro profile used to generate the configuration.
-If no profile information is provided to either the configtool or ecosconfig , both tools will use this comment to set a default profile for the configuration of the profile is valid. add_comment <comment></comment> Append the comment <comment> to the user comments within the eCos configuration file.</comment> set_comment <comment></comment> Replaces the user comments within the eCos configuration file with <comment>.
-This will erase any profile indicators stored within the configuration file when the eCos configuration was created.</comment>
+If no profile information is provided to either the configtool or ecosconfig, both tools will use this comment to set a default profile for the configuration of the profile is valid.

+add_comment < comment > Append the comment > to the user comments within the eCos configuration file.

+set_comment < comment> Replaces the user comments within the eCos configuration file with < comment>.
+This will erase any profile indicators stored within the configuration file when the eCos configuration was created.